mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 functionality.
 Typically, circuits are partitioned into the _gate_ circuit, which is the circuit to be verified, and the _gold_ circuit, which is the reference model to be proved against.
 Equivalence is proved by constructing a Miter circuit, which is a type of circuit that uses the exclusive-OR (XOR) on the output of the gate and gold circuits.
-If the outputs of these XOR cells can be proved to be proved to be true, then the circuits are not equivalent @Biere2013.
+If the outputs of these XOR cells can be proven to be true, then the circuits are not equivalent @Biere2013.
 In Yosys, this is achieved by using the `miter` command to automatically construct the equivalence circuit and insert formal assertions, which are then proved or disproved using an internal SAT solver via the `sat` command.